Nuclear navy: Philip Abelson

 Leading nuclear physicist Philip Abelson (1913–2004) turned his attention under the guidance of Ross Gunn to applying nuclear power to naval propulsion.
 Their early efforts at Naval Research Laboratory (NRL) provided an early glimpse at what was to become the nuclear Navy.

 United States Naval reactors

 At the present time, many important vessels in the United States Navy are powered by nuclear reactors.
 All submarines and aircraft carriers are nuclear-powered.
 Several cruisers were nuclear-powered but these have all been retired.

 United States naval reactors are given three-character designations consisting of a letter representing the ship type the reactor is designed for, a consecutive generation number, and a letter indicating the reactor's designer.
 The ship types are "A" for aircraft carrier, "C" for cruiser, "D" for destroyer, and "S" for submarine.
 The designers are "W" for Westinghouse, "G" for General Electric, "C" for Combustion Engineering, and "B" for Bechtel.
 Examples are S5W, D1G, A4W, and D2W.

-Most information concerning United States naval reactors is not secret—see Naval Nuclear Propulsion Information.
+Information concerning United States naval reactors may or may not be classified (see Naval Nuclear Propulsion Information).